oscarlab/graphene-tests/python-simple/README.md

 This directory contains an example for running Python 3 in Graphene, including the Makefile and a template for generating the manifest.
 The application is tested on Ubuntu 16.04 and Ubuntu 18.04, with both normal Linux and SGX platforms.
-The tested versions of Python are v3.5 and v3.6.
+The tested versions of Python are 3.5 and 3.6.

 # Generating the manifest

+## Installing prerequisites

+For generating the manifest and running the test scripts, please run the following command to install the required utility packages (Ubuntu-specific):

+    sudo apt-get install libnss-mdns

 ## Building for Linux